Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Results

+After collecting both sets of tweets, participants were directed to complete a survey on Qualtrics that asked questions about each of the top ten tweets from their engagement-based and reverse-chronological timeline.
+All tweets were displayed in a randomized order (thus, tweets from both timelines were typically interwoven rather than, for example, first showing all the engagement-based tweets and then all reverse-chronological tweets).
+If the same tweet was present in both the engagement-based and reverse-chronological timeline, then participants were only shown it once.
+If a tweet was a reply to another tweet, the user was shown both the replied tweet and the main tweet, and asked to answer the questions for both tweets.
+Similarly, if a tweet was a quote tweet, then the user was asked to answer the questions for both the quoted tweet and the main tweet.

-Using a within-subjects design, we then surveyed users about tweets from both of their timelines in a randomized order, querying them about \textbf{Outcomes 1-7} in \Cref{tab:outcomes}.\footnote{If a tweet was a quote tweet or a reply to another tweet, then we surveyed the users about both the quote/quoted tweet and the reply/replied tweet.
-If a tweet was common to both the engagmeent-based and chronological timeline, we only surveyed the user about it once.} For each tweet, we asked the user to assess whether it was about a political or social issue.
-If they marked the tweet as political, we asked them about the tweet's ideological leaning, their own perception of their political in-group and out-group after reading the tweet, and whether the tweet author was expressing animosity towards their out-group.
+For each tweet, we asked the user to assess whether it was about a political or social issue.
+If they marked the tweet as political, we asked them about the tweet's ideological leaning, their own perception of their political in-group and out-group after reading the tweet, and whether the tweet author was expressing out-group animosity.
 For all tweets (including non-political tweets), we asked users to assess the author's emotions as well as the emotions the tweet made them feel, along four dimensions: happiness, anger, sadness, and anxiety.
-Finally, we also asked the reader whether they wanted to see tweets like it when they used Twitter.
+Finally, we also asked the reader for their stated preference about the tweet, i.e., whether they wanted to see tweets like it when they used Twitter.
+The full survey is provided in \Cref{app:survey}.

-Note that, for our main analysis, we rely on the reader's judgments even for outcomes that are about the tweet itself (the tweet's ideological leaning, the emotions expressed by the author, and whether the tweet expresses out-group animosity).
-In \Cref{appendix:gpt-effects}, we use GPT-4~\cite{openai2023gpt}, a large language model, to label these outcomes instead and find that all results are qualitatively the same.